json-schema-org/community/INFRASTRUCTURE.md

 ## Metrics

-The website metrics previously available in Google Analytics are now in Plausible.
+The website metrics are available in Google Analytics.
+For a time they were in Plausible.

-For the Community metrics we are using Common Room and Orbit.
+For the Community metrics we are using Common Room.

 ## Email